-The ADDIE model or some derivative of it provides designers with the necessary structure for designing any curriculum, regardless of the instructional methods employed.
+The ADDIE model or some derivative of it provides designers with the necessary structure for designing any curriculum, regardless of the instructional design methods employed.
 Anything from lecture to Web-based training starts from the same fundamentals—the ADDIE model, which was created by Florida State University for the military in the 1970s.

-In the ADDIE model, analysis is the input for the system; design, development, and evaluation are the process; and implementation is the output.
+In the ADDIE model, the analysis phase is the input for the system; design, development, and evaluation are the process; and the implementation phase is the output.
 These elements overlap somewhat, depending on the project, and because the system is dynamic, there will be some sharing of duties.

 Here is a brief descriptions of each element.

 Analysis is the data-gathering element of instructional design.
 Here instructional designers assemble all the information they can possibly gather about the project before they consider anything else.
 Decisions about every aspect of the project must eventually be made.
 The information that instructional designers gather at this stage will be put to use throughout the system, so it is necessary that they have every scrap of data to ensure the design will be successful.

 The design phase is the blueprinting stage of instructional systems during which instructional designers create the blueprint for a project with all the specifications necessary to complete the project.
 During this stage, instructional designers write the objectives, construct course content, and complete the design plan.

 Materials production and pilot testing are the hallmarks of the development phase.
 At this stage, most nondesigners begin to see progress.
 Everything from lecture notes to virtual reality is brought from design to deliverable.
 Before instructional designers move from development to implementation, it is wise for them to do pilot testing to ensure that deliverables do not have to be redeveloped.